espidev/ProtectionStones/README.md

-    protectionstones.flags - Allows players to set their region flags. protectionstones.toggle - Allows players to toggle ProtectionStones placement. protectionstones.region - Allows players to use the /ps region commands. protectionstones.give - Allows players the use of /ps give (give protectionstones to others as admin). protectionstones.admin - This permission allows users to override all ProtectionStones regions and use /ps admin and /ps reload. protectionstones.limit.x - Replace x with a limit for players' protected regions.
+    protectionstones.flags - Allows players to set their region flags. protectionstones.toggle - Allows players to toggle ProtectionStones placement. protectionstones.region - Allows players to use the /ps region commands. protectionstones.admin - This permission allows users to override all ProtectionStones regions and use /ps admin and /ps reload. protectionstones.limit.x - Replace x with a limit for players' protected regions.
     If you don't want a limit, do not give this permission. x can only be replaced with an integer number.